- Why Process Safety Management Was Developed

 This video courtesy of ABB Service provides a good introduction to how the process safety management system can help with hazard analysis and keeping a facility safe:

 Proper Operating Procedures

-Having detailed written operating procedures that can be easily understood is essential for the process safety management system.
+Having detailed written operating procedures that can be easily understood is essential for the process safety system.
 These procedures have to be in line with the information that was gathered about the chemicals and other hazards in the facility, and they must provide instructions that will guide employees toward the best ways of operating a machine or other item safely.

 OSHA specifically requires that there are written operating procedures that are consistent throughout the facility, implemented in a standard way, and followed at all times.
 The facility will also need to address each of the following steps at a minimum for each operating phase: